alinex/node-monitor-sensor/README.md

   - `date` - start date of last or current run
   - `status` - status of the last or current run (ok, warn, fail)
   - `message` - error message of the last or current run
-  - `value` - map of measured values
+  - `values` - map of measured values
   - `analysis` - additional analysis data